 - Driving in the rain can make it more difficult for a driver to control their speed.

 If you were struck by another vehicle while driving under wet road conditions, you may have a claim for compensation to cover your injuries and property damage.
-We can help.
-We encourage you to contact us online or call us directly at 866-299-0558.
+It's important to speak with an experienced personal injury lawyer as soon as possible.
+Contact us online or call us directly at 866.299.0558 to schedule your free consultation.